Arduino-IRremote/Arduino-IRremote/README.md

 This is done by e.g. `#include "IRremote.hpp"`.

 But why not `#include "IRremote.cpp"`?<br/>
-Try it and you will see tons of errors, because each function of the *.cpp file is now compiled twice, first by compiling the huge file and second by compiling the *.cpp file separately, like described above.<br/>
+If you try it, you will see lots of errors, because each function of the *.cpp file is now compiled twice:<br/>
+first when the huge file is compiled, and second when the .cpp file is compiled separately, as described above.<br/>
-So using the extension *cpp* is not longer possible, and one solution is to use *hpp* as extension, to show that it is an included *.cpp file.<br/>
+Therefore, using the **.cpp** extension is no longer possible.
+One solution is to use the **.hpp** extension to indicate that it is an included .cpp file.<br/>
-Every other extension e.g. *cinclude* would do, but *hpp* seems to be common sense.
+Any other extension would work, e.g. *cinclude*, but *hpp* seems to be common sense.

 # Using the new *.hpp files
 In order to support [compile options](#compile-options--macros-for-this-library) more easily,